chris-hildebrandt/LearnAndCode-2.3/Course-Materials/Weekly-Modules/week-16-file-organization.md

 - Directory structure reflects modules (`Controllers`, `Services/Tasks/…`, `Validators`, etc.).
 - No circular namespace dependencies.
-- DI registrations centralised via extension method.
+- DI registrations centralized via extension method.
 - Build/tests succeed; `git diff` shows moves not rewrites (use `git mv`).

 ## 8. Submission Process

-- Commit `Week 16 – file organization` (use `git mv` to preserve history).
-- PR summary includes tree snippet of new structure.
-- Weekly issue attaches screenshot from IDE solution explorer.
+1. Create a new branch for your weekly work (e.g., `git checkout -b week-16-submission`).
+2. Commit your changes to this branch (e.g., `git commit -m "feat: Complete Week 16 work"`).
+3. Push the branch to your forked repository on GitHub.
+4. On GitHub, create a Pull Request from your new branch to your `main` branch.
+5. Review, approve, and merge your own Pull Request.

 ## 9. Journal and Discussion Prep